 The IPD Model is relatively new to the United States, but is starting to gain momentum.
 Proponents see it as a way to create buildings with less waste and better sustainability over time, increased energy efficiency, faster speed to market and lower costs to maintain.
 In addition, the involvement of the end users, including tenants and building engineers, reduces the changes that may be requested following project completion.

 This is a brief overview of common project delivery types.
-An owner’s choice of which to use should be carefully evaluated based on the goals for the project.
+An owner’s choice of which to use should be carefully evaluated based on the goals for the project and their preferred communications strategies.
 Each one offers varied levels of required owner engagement, timing for onboarding design and construction team members, and speed to market.

 If you’re considering a project, our teams are well versed in the options available during preconstruction and the pros and cons of each as they might relate to your needs.
 Reach out here if you would like to discuss your options.